$30M approved to expand child care for low income families across Harris County

 Proponents of the Harris County Early Reach program spoke in commissioners' court Tuesday, and they said the program is more than just a safe place for a child to receive care.

 The Early Reach program started in 2023, allowing parents to enroll children 4 years of age or younger in select facilities at no cost so they can work and go back to school.
-Often serving low-income families in child care deserts, it allowed people like single mom Vanessa Ortiz to attend college.
+Often serving low-income families in child care deserts, it allowed people like single mom Venecia Ortiz Pacheco to attend college.
 She expects to graduate with a degree from the University of Houston next year.

-"Taking care of my kid and providing him with a decent life has been hard, but thanks to the early reach program, all this has been possible," Ortiz told commissioners.
+"Taking care of my kid and providing him with a decent life has been hard, but thanks to the early reach program, all this has been possible," Ortiz Pacheco told commissioners.

-"The teachers and staff at our centers have received outstanding training, and mentoring through the program.
+"The teachers and staff at our centers have received outstanding training and mentoring through the program.
 At the same time, they have received significant pay bumps where we are competitive with other businesses in the area," daycare owner Steve Sandweise said.

 Commissioner Tom Ramsey was the only one to vote against the additional funding, saying the administration cost of the program is too high.